Jack jumper ant: Genetics

 The jack jumper ant genome is contained on a single pair of chromosomes (males have just one chromosome, as they are haploid).
-This is the lowest number known (indeed possible) for any animal, a number shared with the parasitic roundworm Parascaris equorum univalens.
+This is the lowest number known (indeed possible) for any animal, a number shared with the parasitic roundworm Parascaris equorum univalens and the roundworm Diploscapter pachys.
 Jack jumper ants are taxonomically discussed as a single biological species in the Myrmecia pilosula species complex.
 The ant has nine polymorphic loci, which yielded 67 alleles.

 Interaction with humans

 History

 The earliest known account of ant sting fatalities in Australia was first recorded in 1931; two adults and an infant girl from New South Wales died from ant stings, possibly from the jack jumper ant or M. pyriformis.
 Thirty years later, another fatality was reported in 1963 in Tasmania.
 Historical and IgE results have suggested these two species or perhaps another species were responsible for all recorded deaths.

 Between 1980 and 2000, four deaths have been recorded, all in Tasmania and all due to anaphylactic shock.
 (Note: The total number of deaths from this 20 year period due to the ant could be higher.
 One account reports of another fatality in Tasmania and one in New South Wales, although these two deaths may have been caused by a sting from M. pyriformis.)
 All known patients who died from jack jumper stings were at least 40 years old and had cardiopulmonary comorbidities.
 Severe laryngeal oedema and coronary atherosclerosis were detected in most of the autopsies of those who died.
 Most of the victims died within 20 minutes after being stung.
 Prior to any desensitisation program being established, the fatality rate was one person every four years from the sting.

 Before venom immunotherapy, whole body extract immunotherapy was widely used due to its apparent effectiveness, and it was the only immunotherapy used on ants.
 However, fatal failures were reported and this led to scientists researching for alternative methods of desensitisation.
 Whole body extract immunotherapy was later proven to be ineffective, and venom immunotherapy was found to be safe and effective to use.
 Paul Clarke first drew medical attention to the jack jumper ant in 1986, and before this, there had been no history of records of allergic reactions or study on their sting venom.
 The identification of venom allergens began in the early 1990s in preparation for therapeutic use.
 Whole body extracts were first used to desensitize patients, but it was found to be ineffective and later withdrawn.
 Venom immunotherapy was shown to reduce the risk of systemic reactions, demonstrating that immunotherapy can be provided for ant-sting allergies.

 In 2003, Professor Simon Brown established the jack jumper desensitisation program, although the program is at risk of closure.
 Since the establishment of the program, no death has been recorded since 2003.
 However, the ant may be responsible for the death of a Bunbury man in 2011.